 The album’s most famous piece, ‘Take Five’, in a lilting 5/4 throughout, is actually composed by alto saxophonist Paul Desmond, Brubeck’s most important collaborator, who memorably claimed that he aimed to sound “like a dry Martini”.

 Tenor saxophonist Rollins laid out his claim to be considered one of the most inventive improvisers in music across a selection of the best jazz albums of the mid-late 1950s – The Sound of Sonny, Way Out West, Tenor Madness, Newk’s Time and Freedom Suite are all brilliant – but this, from 1956, is probably his most famous.

 The calypso ‘St. Thomas’ is his most recognisable composition, although it is actually derived from a Caribbean nursery rhyme that his mother sang to him as a child.

 ‘St. Thomas’ and ‘Blue 7’, a blues with an off-the-cuff melody that Rollins came up with in the studio, are particularly good examples of the clever, highly rhythmic thematic development that characterises his improvisational voice.

-The album also contains a powerful rendition of the standard ballad ‘You Don’t Know What Love Is’ and another wonderful solo on Kurt Weil’s ‘Moritat’ (AKA ‘Mack The Knife’).
+This essential jazz album also contains a powerful rendition of the standard ballad ‘You Don’t Know What Love Is’ and another wonderful solo on Kurt Weil’s ‘Moritat’ (AKA ‘Mack The Knife’).

 Charles Mingus – Mingus Ah Um